stroblhofwarte/StroblCap/README.md

 ![Screenshot of running StroblCap controller and N.I.N.A.](https://github.com/stroblhofwarte/StroblCap/blob/main/StroblCap_Screenshot.png)

 Screenshot where the EnvironmentPlot is running in the bottom part of the screen.
+A BME280 sensor is connected only for channel 1, the second channel does not send any values.